ntop/ntopng/doc/src/what_is_ntopng.rst

 By default, the ntopng installer comes without capture drivers.
 You need to install manually `npcap drivers <https://nmap.org/npcap/>`_.
-If Wireshark is already installed on Windows, then `npcap drivers <https://nmap.org/npcap/>`_ are already installed and no drviver installation is necessary.
+If Wireshark is already installed on Windows, then `npcap drivers <https://nmap.org/npcap/>`_ are already installed and no driver installation is necessary.

 In case you see a message as the one below